andrewbolster/andrewbolster.github.io/resume/index.md

 * Queen's University Belfast *Linggard Prize* for best Masters project in Communication Engineering
 * Queen's University Belfast *Certificate in Entrepreneurship*
 * The IET *Excellence Grant* for Academic Progress and STEM outreach activities
-* The IET *Present Around The World Finalist* for presentation on Social Media Security and Online Data Safety in the emerging personal-data economy
+* The IET *Present Around 1The World Finalist* for presentation on Social Media Security and Online Data Safety in the emerging personal-data economy
 * City & Guilds *Licentiateship in Information Technology* for Software Engineering work undertaken at Ericsson

 ## Professional Associations

 * Institution of Engineering and Technology - Member
+* IEEE - Empathic Technology Working Group Member (P7014)
 * Marine Technology Society - Member
 * DoF Open Data Advisory Board - Member